tinyclub/linux-lab/README.md

 ### 6.2.4 Boot with missing sdl2 libraries failure

-That's because the docker image is not updated, just rerun the lab (please must not use `tools/docker/restart` here for it not using the new docker image):
+That's because the docker image is not updated, just enter into cloud-lab and rerun the lab (please must not use `tools/docker/restart` here for it not using the new docker image):

     $ tools/docker/rerun linux-lab